-- Operational Risks: The Group is exposed to the risks arising from any failure of systems and controls in the operations of the Management Team or the Administrator.
+- Investment Risks: The Group is exposed to the risk that its portfolio fails to perform in line with the Group's objectives if it is inappropriately invested or markets move adversely.
+The Board reviews reports from the Management Team at each quarterly Board meeting, paying particular attention to the constitution of the portfolio and to the performance and volatility of underlying investments. - Operational Risks: The Group is exposed to the risks arising from any failure of systems and controls in the operations of the Management Team or the Administrator.
 The Board receives reports annually from the Administrator on their internal controls. - Accounting, Legal and Regulatory Risks: The Group is exposed to risk if it fails to comply with the regulations of the UK Listing Authority or if it fails to maintain accurate accounting records.
-The Administrator provides the Board with regular reports on changes in regulations and accounting requirements. - Financial Risks: The financial risks, including market, credit and liquidity risk, faced by the Group, where appropriate, are set out in Note 17 on pages 54 to 60.
+The Administrator provides the Board with regular reports on changes in regulations and accounting requirements. - Financial Risks: The financial risks, including market, credit and liquidity risk, faced by the Group, where appropriate, are set out in Note 17.
 These risks and the controls in place to mitigate them are reviewed at each quarterly Board meeting.
 The risks in this note do not solely reflect the risks of the underlying investment portfolios of the financial assets at fair value through profit or loss ("investment entities") in the Group's Consolidated Statement of Financial Position.
 The Group has very significant indirect exposure to a number of risks through the underlying portfolios of the investment entities however this is the intention of the Group in order to seek to achieve capital gains.
 There is no sensible mechanism to "control" these risks without considerably prejudicing return objectives.
 Due to the lack of transparency in many of the underlying assets it is not possible to quantify or hedge the impact of these risks on the portfolio as each investment entity may have complex and changing risk dynamics that are not observable or predictable.
 These risks will include extensive interest, foreign exchange and other market risks which are magnified by significant gearing in many cases, resulting in increased liquidity and return risk.